syncfusion-content/ej2-angular-docs/ej2-angular/grid/connecting-to-database/microsoft-sql-server.md

 A complete, working sample implementation is available in the [GitHub repository](https://github.com/SyncfusionExamples/ej2-angular-grid-samples/tree/master/connecting-to-database/syncfusion-angular-grid-MSSQL).

-The application now provides a complete end‑to‑end ticket management workflow using the Syncfusion<sup style="font-size:70%">&reg;</sup> Angular Grid with server‑side processing and direct integration with Microsoft SQL Server.
+The application now provides a complete end‑to‑end ticket management workflow using the Angular Data Grid with server‑side processing and direct integration with Microsoft SQL Server.

 ## See also